Ebun Dosumu emerges Eva Wine Nigeria brand ambassador

 A University of Ilorin graduate of English Language, Miss Ebun Dosumu has become the first brand ambassador for Nigeria’s premium non-alcoholic drink, Eva Wine.

-Ebun, who works as a TV/Red carpet host/producer, brand strategist, and content creator, outshined nine other finalists to win the title in a keenly contested grand finale which held at the five-star Lagos Marriott Hotel, Ikeja on Sunday, August 7, 2022.
+Ebun, who works as a TV/Red carpet host/producer, brand strategist, and content creator, outshore nine other finalists to win the title in a keenly-contested grand finale which was held at the five-star Lagos Marriott Hotel, Ikeja on Sunday, August 7.

 During the final event, which was streamed live on Eva Wine’s YouTube channel, Eva TV, the contestants presented varying performances of their talents and creativity, from singing to poetry, painting and many more, to the delight of the audience.